-Urine alcohol tests determine if a person has been drinking in the recent past.
-Urine Alcohol Tests, including EtG tests which have a longer look back period than a basic urine alcohol test, are typically used in situations when the person is required to be abstinent, either permanently or over a specified period of time.
-A positive result on a urine alcohol test does not necessarily indicate current intoxication.
-Rather, a positive result would indicate the consumption of alcohol over the recent period of time specified by the type of test.
-A basic urine alcohol tests the prior 12 hours, whereas an EtG urine alcohol test checks the prior 70 to 80 hours, i.e., the prior 3 days.
+Alcohol urine tests determine if a person has been drinking in the recent past.
+Urine Alcohol Tests, including EtG tests which have a longer look back period than a basic urine screening, are typically used in situations when the person is required to be abstinent, either permanently or over a specified period of time.
+A positive result on an alcohol urine test does not necessarily indicate current intoxication.
+Rather, a positive result would indicate the consumption of alcohol over the recent period of time specified by the type of assessment.
+Basic urine alcohol tests the prior 12 hours, whereas an EtG test checks the prior 70 to 80 hours, i.e., the prior 3 days.

-Health Street’s 5000+ locations nationwide provide basic urine alcohol tests and EtG alcohol tests, as well as many versions of these tests that combine drug and alcohol detection in a single screening.
+Health Street’s 10,000+ locations nationwide provide basic urine alcohol tests and EtG exams, as well as many versions of these tests that combine drug and alcohol detection in a single screening.
 Register at (888) 378-2499 or online.